yukun-dong/how-to/[Document]-Add-single-sign-on-(Preview-feature).md

     });
     ```

-1. Add routing in `bot/src/index` file as below:
+1. Add the HTML routes in the `bot/src/index` file:

     ```
     server.get(